kkorzen/Mains-Voltage-Device-Controller/README.md

 ## Electronics schematics + PCB Layout

 Electronics schematic was made with KiCad.
-At the moment, **there is no PCB layout** however it might be prepared one day.
 The whole schematic was divided into six sections to clarify different modules of the device.

 ### Power section